AdmZackbar/mara-sov-voice-mod/CONTENT.md

 ### Soldier Resists Mind Control

 1. My mind remains my own.
-2. Your lesser mind could never take mine.
+2. Your lesser mind could never control mine!
-3. A foolish attempt that will be repaid in kind.
+3. A foolish attempt that will be repaid in kind!
 4. They will not take control, no matter how hard they try! *

 ## Physical Effects